-Function lcon Description Rewind Hold d Hold down the 🕅 button to rewind the movie.
-Advance >> Hold d own the 🚱 button to advance the movie.
-Pause playback.
-The operations listed below can be performed while paused. √II Rewind the movie one frame.
-Hold down the which the movie one frame is the continuous rewinding.
-Pause II> Advance the movie one frame.
-Hold down the work button for continuous advancing. Ľ. Extract the desired portion of a movie and save it as a separate file.
-One frame from a recorded movie can be extracted and saved as a still image.
+Function lcon Description Rewind Hold down the 📵 button to rewind the movie.
+Advance Hold down the 📵 button to advance the movie. olayback.
+The operations listed below can be ned while paused.
+Pause II 4 II Rewind the movie one frame.
+Hold down the ® button for continuous rewinding. ₽ Advance the movie one frame.
+Hold down the ® button for continuous advancing.
 Resume playback.
 End Return to full-frame playback mode.